ingonyama-zk/icicle-gnark/README.md

 ## License

-ICICLE frontend is distributed under the terms of the MIT License.
+This version of ICICLE is distributed under the terms of the MIT License.

-> [!NOTE]
-> ICICLE backends, excluding the CPU backend, are distributed under a special license and are not covered by the MIT license.

 See [LICENSE-MIT][LMIT] for details.